cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

         - need to make sure when vr is connected, camera cannot be moved!!!
     - WIll need to either make seperate scene OR delete the steamvr objects

+**August 8**
+*TODO*
+- Implement joint limits
+- comment motor.cs
+- try to use motorCount to make it more extendable
+- go thru all files and clean up style (declraration and definition seperate)